RayRuizheLi/SoloLeveling/README.md

     * Milestones can have many tickets
 * Long term goal:  1 month plus
 * Short term goal: 1 week plus
+* Weekly reviews:
+    * View the tickets that was done this week by categories
+    * View the tickets that was done this week by same tickets
+    * Set goals for each week

 #### Rewards System
 * Each task will generate coins according to the difficulty level.